-Note: Grey text indicates prior ownership.
+Note: Teal text indicates current ownership.
+Bold text indicates a private equity owner.

 It can be difficult to compare different firms in the home health and home care sectors, since they cover a wide range of services and have multiple revenue streams.
 Brands that have a greater share of short-term post-acute home health may see more clients per year than those companies that have a greater percentage of their work in home care.